 You can't ride a kite without inflating it first.
 Learn how to quickly and safely pump up a kite.

-It is truly important to know what is the right air pressure for your specific kite model because it really makes the difference between a comfortable ride and a dangerous experience.
+It is crucial to know the right air pressure for your specific kite model because it really makes the difference between a comfortable ride and a dangerous experience.

 1. Find an area free of obstacles or any sharp objects;